- Coalition of Ordered Governments

 - Finger Poke of Doom: In RAAM's Shadow, players controlling RAAM can direct his Kryll shield with a point of a finger and turn enemy Gears into a fine, bloody paste.

 - Implacable Locust: Nothing can slow this guy down, from Silverbacks to chainsaw bayonets to much more.
-He's only eventually taken out due to not having access to all of his Kryll at once, with copious amounts of gunfire helping.
+He was only taken out once the Kryll were dispatched, and copious amounts of gunfire were pumped into him.

 - Large and in Charge: While a Drone, RAAM's the size of a Boomer (at least 9 feet tall, he towers over the already big main characters).
 Averted in multiplayer, where his skin is downsized to the height of a normal Drone for obvious reasons.